epkh/reilab/intro_resources/03_python_basics.md

 # Python Basics

-Here we will walk through some of the basics of Python, including...
+Here we will walk through some of the basics of Python, including:
 + Python Libraries, Commenting, Variables
 + Python Datatypes and Structures
-+ How Python thinks: With objects!
++ How Python Thinks (Methods vs. Functions)
 + Control Flow
 + Functions
 + `numpy` Arrays

 ###### Note
-This is very closely drawn (and sometimes directly taken) from the MIT Big Data, Visualization, and Society class' Python Intro [linked here](UPDATE).
+This is very closely drawn (and sometimes directly taken) from the MIT Big Data, Visualization, and Society class' Python Intro [linked here](https://github.com/ericmhuntley/big-data-spring2018/blob/master/week-02/WS01_Python-Intro.md).

 ## Getting Started